Title: A Tale of Two Stories

 In our text this morning, two events are occurring simultaneously: Jesus remains silent while he is being falsely accused by the religious leaders and Peter is blatantly denying any connection to Christ while being accurately identified as one of his followers by a servant girl.

 We see this in the form of writing Mark employs.
-His introduction is in v 53-54; then the two stories are told in 55-65 and 66-72.
+His introduction is in v 53-54 – first Jesus, then Peter; then the two stories are told in 55-65 and 66-72.
+This is how we’ll divide up the message this morning, into these three parts: The Contrast between the Two Stories, The Integrity of Christ throughout his Inquisition, and the Failure of Peter during his.

 I. A Contrast of Two Responses (53-54)

-exp.: v 53 tells us to events; He is brought before the High Priest.
+exp.: rd v 53f; v 53 tells us two events; He is brought before the High Priest.
 The High Priest summons the Council.
 The events we’ll be looking at took place over many hours in the dark of night.
 In the time in between his trials, Jesus was probably held in a cell – something more like a dungeon.
-When I went to Israel last year, we went to the place where Jesus would have been held.
+When I went to Israel in 2014, we went to the place where Jesus would have been held.
 He would have been brought out before the High Priest and then again, with the Council.
 And each time they wanted to deliberate, they would have sent him back to the dungeon.
-We went down into this dungeon, this holding pit, and read Psalm 88.
+The group I was with went down into this dungeon, this holding pit, and we read Psalm 88.

 exp.: at the same time, Jesus was going through his struggles, Peter was outside waiting and watching.
 Rd v 54a; I’m having a moment here because I can picture this; Jesus is in the pit and Peter is right outside – waiting and watching.
 I’m guessing as Jesus is brought in and out and back and forth, Peter saw him. rd v 54b;